The Faculty of Business and Economics

 Outside the university, interest in economic questions had increased: Basel’s banks and trading companies called for more robust education in the fields of commercial and financial science.
 The grand goal of establishing a separate commercial college failed, but a second professorship for economics and statistics was created, financed by the foundation of the Swiss Bank Association (Schweizerischer Bankverein) and filled in 1909 with Julius Landmann.
 This period also saw the founding of the Swiss Economic Archives in Basel.

-This phase of consolidation also indicates the beginnings of the long-lasting close connection between economics and sociology that was characteristic of Basel can also be seen.
-Edgar Salin, appointed to the professorship for economics and statistics in 1927, brought this interplay of both disciplines to a significant climax over the following three and a half decades.
+This phase of consolidation also indicates the beginnings of the long-lasting close connection between economics and sociology characteristic of Basel.
+Edgar Salin, appointed to the professorship for economics and statistics in 1927, brought this interplay of both disciplines to a significant zenith over the following three and a half decades.

 In 1952, the Basel Center for Economic and Financial Research was founded by Per Jacobsson.
 At the center, students focused on problems of stabilization policy and primarily worked on developing countries in Africa.
 The connection between the Basel Center for Economic and Financial Research and the University of Basel has always been close, producing several postdoctoral qualifications (habilitations).